| | |

 Typical/Average Methadone Dose

-Opioid withdrawal is avoidable with maintenance in the dose.
+Opioid Withdrawal is avoidable with maintenance in the dose.
 What is the average dose of methadone?
 The target range is 60 to 120 mg administered orally via pills in most adults.
 Depending upon the observations, the low initial dose of 10-30 mg can gradually increase to 120 mg.
 Doctors can increase this by 5-10 mg daily following weekly use.

 Exceptions for higher-than-normal dose: